Episode 627: Passive Income Lessons and Strategies, with Stephen Woessner

 The Importance of Cornerstone Content

-I will explain how we took one piece of cornerstone content, which in this example was Episode 65 of Onward Nation – which was my very first solocast…and then we created a passive income model into Predictive ROI.
+I will explain how we took one piece of cornerstone content, which in this example was Episode 65 of Onward Nation – which was my very first solocast…and then we created a passive income strategy into Predictive ROI.

 All from that one episode.
 All from that one cornerstone.